Soonad/docs.formality-lang.org/docs/source/tutorials/Recursion.md

   <fact*100>(12)
 ```

 The `f*N` syntax configures the call limit of a recursive function.
 Here, we used `100`.
 Note this is actually just a shortcut for a function application: we could have written `fact(*100)` instead.
-We could also have omitted the number, as in, `<fact*>(x)`, which would default to `2^256-1`.
+We could also have omitted the number as in `<fact*>(x)`, which would default to `2^256-1`.
 This limit is so absurdly large that, for all practical purposes, our functions are no less powerful than the ones found in other languages.
 After all, `2^256-1` is so large that no real computer could reach this amount of calls anyway.
 In fact, the entire observable universe has less particles than that!

-## (TODO)
+**Obs: Work in progress**

 Cover things like: